awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

-# Amazon ECS Task Placement Constraints<a name="task-placement-constraints"></a>
+# Amazon ECS task placement constraints<a name="task-placement-constraints"></a>

 A *task placement constraint* is a rule that is considered during task placement\.
 Task placement constraints can be specified when either running a task or creating a new service\.
 The task placement constraints can be updated for existing services as well\.
-For more information, see [Amazon ECS Task Placement](task-placement.md)\.
+For more information, see [Amazon ECS task placement](task-placement.md)\.

-## Constraint Types<a name="constraint-types"></a>
+## Constraint types<a name="constraint-types"></a>

 Amazon ECS supports the following types of task placement constraints: